yalmip/yalmip.github.io/_posts/examples/2016-09-17-polytopicgeometry.md

 ### Convex hull

 Both [MPT] and YALMIP can be used to obtain the convex hull of the union of polytopes.
-Using [MPT], we quickly define two cubes and plot them and their [convex hull](/commands/hull)
+Using [mpt](/solver/mpt), we quickly define two cubes and plot them and their [convex hull](/commands/hull)

 ````matlab
 P1 = unitbox(2,0.5)+[1;1];